jevermeister/3d-printer-mods/btt-rumba32-mount-tunnel/README.md

 You will need

 * 4x M3 Brass heatstake inserts - short M3x5x4 (2x to mount the 5015 fan and 2x to mount the cooling tunnel itself)
-* 2x M3x12 BHCS (to mount the tunnel on the DIN mount)
+* 2x M3x12 BHCS (to mount the tunnel on the backplate)
 * 2x M3x20 BHCS (to mount the 5015 on the tunnel)
-* 4x M3x8 BHCS (to mount the Rumba32 on the DIN mount)
+* 4x M3x8 BHCS (to mount the Rumba32 on the backplate)
-* 4x M4x10 BHCS (to mount the DIN rail SSR clip to the DIN mount)
+* 4x M4x10 BHCS (to mount the DIN rail SSR clip to the backplate)
 * 1x DIN rail SSR clamp which you can get on e.g. AliExpress

 It prints without supports and of course please put the flat side on the board.